justwin-github/docs/content/docs/tutorial/interacting-with-contracts.md

 -   _oracle will be an address that refers to either an externally owned address, or a smart contract.
 The prediction market will remain open until this oracle address tells the prediction market what the outcome of the event was.
 We invite you to read the oracle page for different ideas of what to put here.
 For our testing purposes, we can use the address for our account.
 This will be easy for us to report the outcome at the end of our tutorial

+-   _questionId is a unique ID that refers to this particular market.
+You can input anything here as long as it conforms to the bytes32 type.
+This ID will be used by the oracle to report the outcome.

 -   _numOutcomes is an integer which represents the number of different outcomes that are available.
 For example, the number of outcomes for a football match would be 3: home team win, away team win, draw.
 It is worth mentioning at this point, that the conditional tokens allow users to bet on combinations such as either home team winning or draw occurring however the number of discrete outcomes remains 3.

 -   _subsidy is an integer which represents how much initial funding is available for the prediction market in order to create the prices.
 There is a trade-off to be made within the LsLMSR algorithm.
 More initial funding results in a more liquid market, however it increases the potential losses as the bounded loss is proportional to the initial liquidity.